How to Protect Plants from Frost?

 Covering the plants

-The plants need to be protected from the harsh cold winds by covering them, using various materials like plastic sheets, bags, buckets, cardboards, etc. it is beneficial when you cover plants before the night, the temperature gets low and warm air needs to be saved in.
+The plants need to be protected from the harsh cold winds by covering them, using various materials like plastic sheets, bags, buckets, cardboard, etc.

-For more such plant related-articles, you may also read, What is a Propeller Plant? – How to Grow Crassula falcata ‘Propeller Plant’?
+For more such plant-related articles, you may also read, What is a Propeller Plant? – How to Grow Crassula falcata ‘Propeller Plant’?

 How to cover to protect the plants from frost?

 There are a lot of materials that can cover the plants well so that the plant sap and moisture don’t freeze down completely.
-Go for plastic layers, thermal layers or cloth, bedsheets, various fabrics, etc.

 Cover them with cloche